colemickens/ezconnector/README.md

 3. (in another) `ezconnector --client=localhost:9000`
 4. (on another computer) `ezconnector --client=192.168.1.118:9000`

 You will see the second client "call" the first client.
-They will exchange packets until they find a route to each other via David Andersen's nat traversal code.
+They will exchange packets until they find a route to each other via David Anderson's nat traversal code.